About

 CPCAB Level 3 Certificate in Counselling Studies

-I am an Accredited Member of the National Counselling and Psychotherapy Society (NCPS) and a Registered Member of the British Association for Counselling and Psychotherapy (BACP) - Register Number: 415377
+I am an Accredited Member of the National Counselling and Psychotherapy Society (NCPS) and a Registered Member of the British Association for Counselling and Psychotherapy (BACP – 415377).

 Working Together

-If this resonates, you’re welcome to get in touch to arrange an initial chat or ask any questions about how therapy might work for you.
+If this feels like it might be the right fit, you’re welcome to get in touch to arrange an initial call.

 Ready to Begin?